Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

-Liver - largest organ in the body, which carries out many important functions, such as making bile, changing food into energy, and cleaning alcohol and poisons from the blood.
+Liver - largest organ in the body, which carries out many important functions, such as making bile, changing food into energy, and removing alcohol and poisons from the blood.

-Liver enzyme tests (also called liver function tests) - blood tests to screen for liver and biliary system abnormalities.
+Liver enzyme tests (also called liver function tests) - blood tests to determine whether or not the liver and biliary system are irritated or inflamed.

 Nausea - a feeling or sensation leading to the urge to vomit.

-Obstruction - blockage in the GI tract that prevents the flow of liquids or solids.
+Obstruction - blockage in the GI tract that obstructs the flow of food through the intestines.